alinnman/celestial-navigation/README.md

 And the course (with our positions) can easily be found using a paralellogram adjustment where we "squeeze in" a route of 20 NM, course 175 degrees, starting at the first small circle and ending at the final circle.
 The classical method of doing this is of course using a chart and proper plotting equipment and assume linearity of the circle segments.

 ![Sailing in the Baltic Sea (closeup)](pics/baltic-intersection-2-edit.png "Sailing in the Baltic Sea (closeup)")

+### 4.i.
+Running the starfixdata.sea script<a name="run-sea-script"></a>

+The script outputs the estimated starting and ending points for our trip segment (see the red arrow in the map above)

+    Starting point = (N 58°,46.1′;E 18°,0.1′)
+    End point = (N 58°,26.2′;E 18°,3.5′)

+In addition we get some diagnostic information.
+First the radius and GP coordinate of the small circle of the first observation.

+    S1 radius = 6581.3
+    S1 GP     = 23.4367,86.7554

+And for the final observation.

+    S2 radius = 5722.4
+    S2 GP     = 23.4367,71.7571

+If you want to plot the trip segment in Google Maps (GM) you have the coordinates here.

+    Starting point GM = 58.7684,18.0023
+    Ending   point GM = 58.4364,18.0583